Remember, remember, to be sustainable this November

 Following a safe disposal route for your used fireworks is very important.
 For expert guidance, also speak with the licensed retailer from which you purchased them.

 It’s important to consider the laws when purchasing fireworks, with fines now being unlimited and prison sentences being issued to those who break them.
 For more information on firework laws, we recommend visiting Gov.UK.

 Not all Bonfire Night waste is a consequence of fireworks and bonfires.
 To help minimise other types of waste, here are some more waste reduction tips:

 A challenging waste stream all year round, most parties, gatherings and other types of events will generate large volumes of food waste – either from food sold or provided by event organisers, or from those attending taking their own.
 To ensure it is handled responsibly, organising appropriate food segregation and collection opportunities increases the chance of the waste being recycled.
 Another option is to use left-over food waste as compost.
-Many farmers host events on their land, so the left-over food waste may benefit vegetable patches and prevent it ending up in general waste.
+Many farmers host events on their land, so the leftover food waste may benefit vegetable patches and prevent it from ending up in general waste.